 One Health is a concept with many facets and components.
-In practice, this translates into a whole range of research fields and methods, but the mindset on how to approach them is always the same.
-For example, if we ask ourselves how healthy our environment is from the point of view of food safety and food production, we then naturally pose the question regarding the direct link between soil pollution and its influence on plants and animals, for instance.
-With One Health in mind, however, we adopt a broader approach immediately, and we also look for answers to questions such as:
+In practice, this translates into a whole range of research fields and methods, but the mindset on how to approach them remains the same.
+For example, if we ask ourselves how healthy our environment is from the perspective of food safety and food production, we then naturally pose the question regarding the direct link between soil pollution and its effect on plants and animals, for instance.
+With One Health in mind, however, we instantly adopt a broader approach, and look for answers to questions such as:

-- In addition to the soil, does air quality, water quality, etc. also have an impact on the health of plants, animals and people?
+- In addition to the soil, does air quality, water quality, etc. also have an effect on the health of plants, animals and people?

-- Are the animals that are in the food chain (and, by extension, also our pets) healthy, or do they have something that can make people sick?
+- Are the animals that are in the food chain (and, by extension, also our pets) healthy, or do they carry germs that could make people sick?

 - Can these diseases spread more easily in a world where we and our food travel longer distances?

-- Is the transportation of animals in need of improvement?
+- Does the transportation of animals require improvement?

-Every link is important in itself, because it is inextricably connected to other links.
-We cannot view them separately as just food safety, human health, animal health, or some other well-defined domain, because then we won’t get a complete picture of all the aspects that contribute to health overall.
+Every link in this chain is important in itself, because it is inextricably connected to other links.
+We cannot view them separately as food safety, human health, animal health, or some other separate domain, because then we do not get a complete picture of all the aspects that contribute to health as a whole.
 A One Health approach is therefore necessary.
-It is precisely this approach that enables Sciensano to respond to the health issues of the 21st Century.
+It is precisely this approach that enables Sciensano to respond to the health issues of the 21st century.